Sphereon-Opensource/eidas-signature-client/README.md

 parameter and results in another `SignInput` object, with its sign method set to `DIGEST` instead of the original method of `DOCUMENT`.

 The `createSignature` method accepts the `SignInput` object, which the signMode either being `DOCUMENT` or `DIGEST`, depending on which method was chosen.
-It is using the supplied 'KeyEntry' or Key alias string to sign the input object.
+It is using the supplied 'KeyEntry' or Key kid string to sign the input object.
 This can either be done locally or remotely depending on the
 CertProvider implementation.
 The end result is a `Signature` object.

 Lastly the `Signature` object needs to be merged with the original Document.
 It really depends on the type of signature being used how this is